Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Subtech/Blazing.md

 When This Cat Attacks, The Enemy

-Suffers From 10 Damage Per Second For
+Suffers From 10 Damage Per Turn For

-2 Seconds.
+2 Turns